12 best breakfast foods in Vietnam

 Banh Quan

 Vietnam runs on coffee.
 The world’s third-largest producer drinks multiple cups of strong Arabica a day, which often leaves travellers buzzing.
 But coffee is also where Vietnam’s creativity shines.
-The country has a huge variety of types to try, including coconut coffee, salt coffee, egg coffee, yoghurt coffee, and, most deliciously, coffee with condensed milk or cà phê sữa.
+The country has a huge variety of types to try, including coconut coffee, salt coffee, egg coffee, yogurt coffee, and, most deliciously, coffee with condensed milk or cà phê sữa.

 Two hands holding glasses of Vietnamese coffee, blurred background of city streets